Getting a smooth finish on your fondant or buttercream cake is easier than you may think. All you need is a simple crumb coat.

 A crumb coat is a very thin layer of icing used to “glue” crumbs down, seal in the cake’s moisture (super useful when you need to store the cake before decorating it) and provide an even base for additional frosting.
 It’s basically a delicious primer for your cake masterpiece that keeps the cake on the cake side, and the icing on the icing side.
 Everyone in their own dance space.

 Use a spatula to spread icing over your cake.
 It should be thin enough that you can see the cake (and crumbs) through it.
 Don’t worry about visible crumbs, it’s all part of the process!
 Smooth the icing as best as you can and let it dry until it crusts over, or feels dry to the touch.
 The crumb coat should be dry before you apply the final layer of icing.

-Once the crumb coat is completely dry, you are ready to continue icing and decorating.
-At this point you would continue icing the cake as you normally do.
-The crumb coat will hold in all of the loose crumbs that could have easily caused you to have fits!
+Yep!
+Once the crumb coat dries, you are ready to continue icing and decorating.
+At this point, continue icing the cake as you normally would and count on your trusty crumb coat to keep your cake surface from getting into your frosting.
+It’s a beautiful thing.

 - Go easy on the flour when preparing your pan—extra flour can cause crumbs

 - Make sure the cake is completely cooled; a hot cake will melt the crumb coat